 Recruitment automation follows preset rules to handle repetitive tasks like sending follow-up emails and moving candidates through pipeline stages.
-AI recruiting uses machine learning to make decisions - sourcing candidates, ranking fit, personalizing outreach - and it improves with every hiring cycle.
-The difference matters because choosing the wrong approach means either overpaying for capabilities you don't need or hitting a ceiling on what your tools can actually do.
+AI recruiting - also called AI-assisted recruiting - uses machine learning to make decisions: sourcing candidates, ranking fit, personalizing outreach.
+Unlike automation, it improves with every hiring cycle.
+Understanding the difference matters: choosing the wrong approach means either overpaying for capabilities you don’t need or hitting a ceiling on what your platforms can actually do.

 Forty-three percent of companies now use AI for HR tasks, up from 26% just one year earlier, according to SHRM’s 2025 Talent Trends report.
 But most of those teams started with basic automation - scheduled emails, ATS workflow triggers, interview reminders - before layering in AI.
 Understanding where automation ends and AI begins helps you invest in the right tools at the right time.